-Prerequisites: ACCT 3113 with a "C" or better, and ACCT 4233 with a "C" or
+Prerequisites: ACCT 3113 with a "C" or better, and ACCT 4233 with a "C" or better or concurrent enrollment.

 Description: Review of content and skills tested on the Certified Internal Auditor exam.
 Does not count toward upper-level accounting requirements for CPA Exam eligibility in all states.
 Graded on a passfail basis.
 Please see instructor for additional costs associated with the course and related materials.
-May not be used for degree credit with
+Graded on a pass-fail basis.
+Credit hours: 3